gatchha/backtest-engine/README.md

 - **Single asset:** results are specific to AAPL over 2010–2024 and may not generalize.
 - **Strategy simplicity:** MA crossover is a naive baseline, not a production strategy.

----

-## 5. How to Reuse This Engine

-The engine is modular.
-To plug in a new strategy:

-1. Write a function in `src/strategy.py` that takes a price Series and returns a position Series (already `.shift(1)`-ed inside the strategy).
-2. Pass the positions to `engine(positions, prices, fees_bps, slippage_bps)`.
-3. Use `src/metrics.py` for Sharpe, max drawdown, and turnover.
-4. Use `src/validation.py` to split data chronologically before evaluating.

-Projects 03 (stat arb / cointegration) and 05 (LLM signal validation) plug directly into this interface.